 The University of Colorado Denver is an official program sponsor for the J-1 Exchange Visitor Program as authorized by the Department of State.
-The broad purpose of the J-1 program is to promote international educational and cultural exchange, in order to
+The broad purpose of the J-1 program is to promote international educational and cultural exchange to develop

-Under the Department of State’s authorization, CU Denver is permitted to offer prospective exchange visitors opportunities for study and research.
+Under the Department of State’s authorization, CU Denver can offer prospective exchange visitors opportunities for study and research.
 The CU Denver J-1 program is appropriate for:

 - Post-doctoral fellows performing a specified research program

-- Physicians who are not involved in any direct patient care and do not have any form of contact with patients.
-An official agreement signed by the faculty sponsor, the department chair, and the prospective J-1 scholar attests that there will be no direct patient care or patient contact.
-A specified research program objective must be detailed in the letter of agreement.
+- Physicians offered a position listed above who are NOT involved in any direct patient care and do not have any form of contact with patients.
+A letter of offer or letter of invitation signed by the faculty sponsor, the department chair, and the prospective J-1 scholar attesting there will be no direct patient care or patient contact is required.
+A specific research program must be described in the letter of offer or invitation.

 The Department of State allows CU Denver to use the following titles when issuing J-1 scholar invitations: